GeotrekCE/Geotrek-admin/docs/advanced-configuration/application-settings.rst

 API_IS_PUBLIC
 ~~~~~~~~~~~~~~

-    Set to ``True`` if you want the API V2 to be available for everyone without authentication.
+    Set to ``True`` if you want the API V2 to be available for everyone without authentication (mandatory to use Geotrek-Rando).
+Set to ``False`` if you don't want to share through API informations marked as 'published'.

     Example::